 This occupation requires at least some postsecondary education, typically from a technical or vocational school.

-In addition to job training, it is necessary to know about hair design and styling, as well as chemical treatments for scalp and hair.
+In addition to job training, it is necessary to know about hair design and styling, as well as chemical treatments for the scalp and hair.

 Once you’ve gone through your program coursework, you will learn how to do hair styling with any client’s needs and requirements.